laibanasirdev/HTMLL/README.md

 # HTMLL
-In this repo I have all the examples that i used to learn html and css
+In this repo I have all the examples that i used to learn html